-- Self-Petitioning for Legal Permanent Residency under the Violence Against Women Act (VAWA)
+- Self-Petitions for immigrant spouses, children and parents of abusive U.S. Citizens and Legal Permanent Residents under the Violence Against Women Act (VAWA)

 INFORMATION ABOUT YOUR LEGAL RIGHTS